Cathay Pacific and Singapore Airlines are some of the best airlines in the world for flying Business Class.

 Cathay Pacific also offers an impressive range of entertainment, with the added show-factor of cameras attached to the plane’s belly and tail (cameras are not installed on any of Singapore Airlines’ aircraft).

-Cathay Pacific and Singapore Airlines both offer WiFi for a fee.
-Singapore Airlines offers WiFi onboard all of its Airbus A380, A350 and Boeing 777-300ER aircraft at the following rates: US$11.95 for one hour; US$16.95 for 3 hours; and US$21.95 for the entire flight.
+Cathay Pacific and Singapore Airlines both offer Wi-Fi for a fee.
+Singapore Airlines offers Wi-Fi onboard all of its Airbus A380, A350, and Boeing 777-300ER aircraft at the following rates: $11.95 USD for one hour; $16.95 USD for 3 hours; and $21.95 USD for the entire flight.
 Connectivity is also installed on Cathay Pacific’s A350s (although it is currently not available on the carrier’s B777 and A330 fleet) and is charged at the following rates: for regional flights under six hours, unlimited internet costs $13 USD, and $20 USD for flights over six hours; to hop online for a single hour on any A350 flight will cost $10 USD.
-Quality of the WiFi speed is comparable onboard both carriers.
+The quality of the Wi-Fi speed is comparable onboard both carriers.

-Cathay Pacific is the only one of the two carriers that offers a Business Class amenity kit.
-Singapore Airlines doesn’t offer amenity kits in Business Class on any flight; passengers in its premium cabin only receive slippers, socks, and eyeshades, while bathroom amenities (shaving kits, toothbrushes, tooth paste, hand lotion and perfume) are available in the toilets.
+Cathay Pacific is the only one of the two carriers that offer a Business Class amenity kit.
+Singapore Airlines doesn’t offer amenity kits in Business Class on any flight; passengers in its premium cabin only receive slippers, socks, and eyeshades, while bathroom amenities (shaving kits, toothbrushes, toothpaste, hand lotion, and perfume) are available in the toilets.

 Cathay Pacific and Singapore Airlines both offer an excellent Business Class product that out-classes most of its competitors (with the exception of the Middle Eastern Carriers).

-I like the Singapore Airlines’ Business Class experience, because of the excellent facilities at Changi Airport, the delicious onboard food and the superb in-flight entertainment, but they do not have plane cameras onboard their aircraft.
+I like Singapore Airlines’ Business Class experience because of the excellent facilities at Changi Airport, the delicious onboard food, and the superb in-flight entertainment, but they do not have plane cameras onboard their aircraft.

-Bottom line, if the food and entertainment are the most important to you, choose Singapore Airlines, if sleep and amenity kit are more important choose Cathay Pacific.
+Bottom line, if the food and entertainment are the most important to you, choose Singapore Airlines.
+If sleep and amenity kits are more important, choose Cathay Pacific.
 If the cost of the Business Class ticket is the most important to you, go for whichever is cheapest as you will enjoy both experiences and they are so close in quality that there is not an overall winner.